 2. Do you agree that it is important to include female imagery in our understanding of God?
 Why or why not?

 3. Does it make any difference in your self-understanding to think of God in feminine terms?
 Why or why not?

 Michelle Terry is on the adventure that is life with God with the members of Bethlehem Lutheran Church in Middletown, Ohio, where she is the pastor.
-She and her husband are the proud parents of three young sons.
+She and her husband are the proud parents of four children.